 Geometric mean of greater than 200 E.coli bacteria / 100ml, and/or a series of single sample results that exceed a maximum of 400 E.coli bacteria / 100ml and an assessment of the beach conditions has been done by Fraser Health.
 Swimming and activities listed above are not recommended.

-If a beach is not listed below, it means the beach is not routinely sampled, or less than five samples have been submitted this season.
+If a beach is not listed below, it means that the beach is not routinely sampled, or less than five samples have been submitted this season.